The Future of Finance: 5 Banking Trends to Watch

 Artificial Intelligence, or AI, technology is on the rise.
 In fact, some experts estimate that by 2020, we will see a computer with the same processing power as the human brain.

 Financial institutions are figuring out how they can use artificial intelligence to “decrease costs, enhance revenue, reduce fraud and improve the customer experience.”
+From chatbots to BSA/AML compliance work, AI and other analysis-heavy advances like deep learning and predictive analytics will have a big impact on financial institutions in the years to come.

 But what really is AI?
 To give you a high-level view, AI can be broken into three main types: